faezerahmatidev/faezerahmatidev/README.md

 ### 🎯 What I'm Working On
 - Developing modern front-end applications using Angular
-- Improving my TypeScript & UI/UX design skills
+- Improving my TypeScript and UI/UX design skills
-- Building real-world projects to grow my portfolio
+- Building real-world projects to expand my portfolio

 ---